diffusionkinetics/open/dampf/README.md

     - get http://foo.com =~ "Foo"
 ```

-Specifies a test from a list of test units (commands to run in images, or URLS to probe).
+Specifies a test from a list of test units (commands to run in images, or URLs to probe).

 ## Configuration file